Albania

 There is a religious tax or tithing which is compulsory, or which is state-administered and discriminates by precluding non-religious groups

-Some concerns about children's right to specifically religious freedom
+Some concerns about children's right to specifically freedom of religion or belief

 This condition may apply if specifically religious education, religious materials, or specific religious denominations are so tightly controlled that children are in fact over-protected from exposure to religion and are likely unable to explore or construct their own worldview in accordance with their evolving capacities.
 This condition helps us to classify states (perhaps with secular constitutions) which have criminalized specifically religious beliefs or practices.
 This condition is not applied if the restricted beliefs or practices are found to be outlawed due to their being of an extremist variety.
 While this condition does not directly reflect discrimination against non-religious persons or non-religious ideas, it does represent an overall threat to freedom of thought, conscience, religion or belief; such restrictions could spill over to affect non-religious beliefs later; and they pose a risk of backlash against over-zealous secular authorities or even against non-religious individuals by association.